leangjia/blender_docs/manual/modeling/modifiers/physics/ocean.rst

    Name of the vertex color layer used for the spray direction map.

 Invert
-   Inverts the spray direction map
+   Inverts the spray direction map.

 Spectrum